-All of the commonly used sampling approaches do not consider the target application and its requirements as one of the parameters.
+All of the general purpose sampling approaches do not consider the target application and its requirements as one of the parameters.
 Many applications rely on specific graph properties.
 Graph Mining applications are dependent on graph structure, edge distribution, node distribution, edge growth rate, relative sub-graph frequency, etc. It is a process of identifying trends, signatures, and a summary of the graph.
 These are the examples of a comparative analysis that relies on the relative change in the graph properties rather than the absolute value of them.
 It is possible to exploit these characteristics while sampling a graph for a specific graph mining application.

 FSM extracts frequent subgraphs relative to a support threshold.
-Intuitively we can expect the same frequent subgraphs for a smaller graph for a smaller threshold.
+Intuitively for a given smaller graph, we can expect the same frequent subgraphs for a smaller threshold.
 Similarly, Community Detection identifies disjoint partitions of the vertices for a given size graph.
 For an optimal sample of the original graph, many of these communities should still exist although with weaker modularity.
-Various other applications such as link prediction, node/edge classification and regression are also expected to exhibit similar trends.

 This research concentrates on creating multi-dimensional sampling strategies keeping the target application in mind.
 The extent of the sampling impact on these applications is a topic of interest for this research.
 We focus on the FSM and CD applications and produce empirical results about the effect of various sampling approaches on them.
+We use Accuracy, Run Time, and Interestingness as the metrics to compare the performance of a sampled graph with respect to the original graph.

-C. Node Frequency Based Sampling Algorithm
+A. Node Frequency Based Sampling Algorithm

 We introduce the Node Frequency-based Sampling (NFS) algorithm as a variant of Random Sampling.
 NFS samples an input graph based on the frequencies of the source and destination nodes of every edge.
 NFS works in two phases.
-In the first phase it reads a graph and calculates the degree distribution for all the nodes.
-It can be configured to use indegree, outdegree, or both.
-For this research we used the combined degree of a node as its representative degree value.
+In the first phase it computes the degree distribution for all the nodes.
 In phase one, NFS also identifies a sub-set of the nodes based on a range of the most and least available nodes in the graph.
 In the second phase, the same graph is traversed edge-by-edge and every edge is probabilistically skipped if the source and destination nodes of the edge are part of the subset created in phase 1.

 This approach aggressively removes nodes but at the same time it has minimal negative impact on the correctness and performance of the FSM application.
-For a given support value, it is possible to remove some high frequency edges without changing the frequent status of a pattern.
+It removes some high frequency edges without changing the frequent status of a pattern.
 Similarly least frequent edges are also safely removed.
-The only patterns which rely on few low frequency edges, such as a bridge edge are prone to be tagged as non-frequent.
+The only patterns which rely on few low frequency edges, such as a bridge edge are prone to be tagged as nonfrequent.
 A configurable scalar variable accelerator is also used to increase the rate at which nodes are excluded from the sampled graph.
-Accelerator is set to a default value of 1.
+It is set to a default value of 1.

 Similarly, it is possible to remove some high frequency nodes without changing the community structure.
 It does reduce the community size, but the reduction is proportional to the original community size.
 Algorithms 1, and 2 show the pseudo-code of major components of the NFS algorithms.
-Line 1 of Algorithm 1 computes the degree of all the vertices. n_d a list of all graph nodes where Each element of the list has (node_id, degree) entry.
-Line 2 gets a subset of vertices that have node frequency in the given range.
-The range is a value between 1 and 50.
-Line 3 creates the resulting graph by calling auxiliary function SampleGraph.

 Algorithm 1 RangeAccelerator(G, R, α)

-1: $n_d = vertexDegree(G)$
+0 U < , , 1: $n_d =$ vertexDegree(G))

-2: $V_s = \{ v \text{ in } V(G) \text{ s.t. } d(v) ; R \text{ or } d(v); (100-R) \}$
+2: $V_s = \{ v \text{ in } V(G) \text{ s.t. } d(v) < R \text{ or } d(v) > (100-R) \}$

 3: $G_s = SampleGraph(G, V_s, \alpha)$

 4: return G_s